txt/se25/docs/hw1.md

 -  Look up "pytest".
 Add a test engine to your code.
 -  Write two tests:
      - One test should pass.
-     - One test should fail.
+     - One test should fail(that means that you should have one logical error).
 - Important: Make the tests in a SEPARATE file for your code file.
 - It should show "fail".
-Thereby showing your code is working.
+Thereby showing your tests are working.

 11. **Set Up GitHub Actions**